kevpeek/kotlinJsLambda/README.md

 To direct Lambda to our function’s entry point, specify the handler as `kotlinjslambda.handler`.
 This should match the value supplied to the `@JsName` annotation earlier.

-Before we save and test our function, we need to make one small change to the compiled code.
+Before saving and testing the function, one small change needs to be made to the compiled code.
 In `kotlinjslambda.js` find the import for the kotlin module and change it to expect a local module.
 Specifically, change the following line:

 `}(module.exports, require('kotlin')));`
 to instead be: